jgregory6/resources/project.md

 This version has two parts.

 1. Extend Version 1 by adding CSS and by filling in the gaps that may exist.
-2. Have your external host and domain name available with all the files uploaded to external host.
+2. Have your web host (or cloud) and domain name available with all the files uploaded.

 This deliverable is worth **25 points**.

 ### Grading Rubric:

-- All the pages are hosted on the external host(or cloud).
+- All the pages are hosted on web host(or cloud).
 Add the website domain to _sitemap.html_ in _WebTech_ repository.
 (6)
-- Look and feel of the site (use of colors, fonts, backgrounds and consistency of styles across the pages) (7) – this is a relative assessment and is based on how well you have used the combination of external style sheet and internal styles to provide consistency across pages and to differentiate individual pages, in addition to the cheerful and welcoming feel that the website creates based on the use of colors, fonts and backgrounds.
+- Look and feel of your site (use of colors, fonts, backgrounds and consistency of styles across the pages) (7)
+  - This is a relative assessment and is based on how well you have used the combination of external style sheet and internal styles to provide consistency across pages and to differentiate individual pages, in addition to the cheerful and welcoming feel that the website creates based on all the styles.
+- Create a [favicon](https://developer.mozilla.org/en-US/docs/Glossary/Favicon) and add it to your site.
+See [how to](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML#Adding_custom_icons_to_your_site) and [online favicon generator](https://favicon.io/).
+(3)
 - Attention to SEO principles.
+Check out `<meta>` part in [*Publishing your website*](https://github.com/MIS3690/resources/blob/master/slides/lec10-publish-website.pdf).
 (3)
 - A separate credits page included if credits are due to sources for images, multimedia, or content.
 If no credits are due, then add the following statement at the end of your sitemap page _"All intellectual property at this website is in the public domain or is the property of the site-owner."_ (3)
 - Include the honor code at the end of the sitemap page: "I, \<_your name_\>, pledge my honor that I have neither received nor provided unauthorized assistance during the completion of this work.
 I have read the term project instructions and observed all the restrictions and limitations specified therein."
 (2)
 - The remaining content pages are completed and linked to the website.
 (2)